 When an IRA accountholder dies, who inherits these funds?
-The beneficiary of the IRA, as designated by the accountholder on the IRA plan application document or most recent IRA beneficiary document, inherits the IRA funds.
-If no beneficiaries are named, applicable state law rules, usually naming the estate of the IRA accountholder as the beneficiary.
+The beneficiary of the IRA, as designated by you on the IRA plan application document or most recent IRA beneficiary document, inherits the IRA funds.
+If no beneficiaries are named, applicable state law rules, usually naming your estate as the beneficiary.

-Can the now-deceased accountholder dictate how the money is to be distributed after his or her death?
+Can you dictate how the money is to be distributed death?
 Yes!
-If the distribution instructions are in writing and call for an amount to be distributed, (not less than the amount required by the federal tax laws), the deceased accountholder has the right to dictate the manner of distributions.
-Most accountholders allow the beneficiary to decide when he or she will take the required distributions.
+If the distribution instructions are in writing and call for an amount to be distributed, (not less than the amount required by the federal tax laws), you have the right to dictate the manner of distributions.
+Most beneficiaries allow the beneficiary to decide when he or she will take the required distributions.

 Do the federal income tax laws mandate that I, as an IRA beneficiary, must be distributed funds from the decedent's IRA?
 Yes.
-If certain minimum amounts are not distributed to you, then you will owe a 50% excise tax.
-This tax amount is calculated as follows: 50% times the amount required to be withdrawn but which was not withdrawn.
+If certain minimum amounts are not distributed to you, then you will owe a 25% excise tax.
+This tax amount is calculated as follows: 25% times the amount required to be withdrawn but which was not withdrawn.
 This is determined annually.